jakeadam10/PRG1-debugging-workshop-javascript/times-table/spec.md

 ### Rules

-- The function should work for any positive integer inputs for both parameters
+- The function should work for any positive integer input
 - Each line of the table should be printed on a new line
 - The table should start from 1 and go up to 12